Young Children Exposed Prenatally to Substances and Their Families

 Office of Head Start

-Head Start and the Early Childhood Learning and Knowledge Center have developed a number of resources and to address children and families affected by prenatal substance exposure.
+Head Start and the Early Childhood Learning and Knowledge Center have developed a number of resources around Substance Use Disorder and Recovery, including the following:

 Office of Special Education Programs